What is Data Silo?

 +

 Data silos form when departments adopt specialized tools without coordinating data sharing.
-Sales uses a CRM, marketing uses an automation platform, support uses a ticketing system - each collects data independently.
+Sales uses a CRM, marketing uses an automation platform, support uses a ticketing system — each collects data independently.
+The three root causes are departmental autonomy (teams select tools without cross-functional coordination), acquisitions and mergers (inheriting duplicate systems), and organic tool sprawl (adding tools incrementally without a unified data architecture).
 Organizational politics, budget structures, and lack of a unified data strategy accelerate silo formation.
-Even within the same tool, different teams may create duplicate records because they do not know the information already exists elsewhere.

 How do data silos affect revenue team performance?